garylirocks/quickrefs/azure-app-service.markdown

 - If `id` is found in the DB, `bookmark` will be set;
 - `"connectionStringSetting": "gary-cosmos_DOCUMENTDB"` is an application setting in app scope, not restricted to current function, available to the function as an env variable;
 - Simply assign a value to `newbookmark` and `newmessage` for output

+### Web job storage access

+Instead of using a SAS token to access web job storage.
+You could use a managed identity, either SAMI or UAMI.

+To use an UAMI,
+  - The UAMI need to have proper roles to the storage account
+  - You need to have these settings:
+    - `AzureWebJobsStorage__accountName=<storage-account-name>`
+    - `AzureWebJobsStorage__clientId=<uami-client-id>`
+    - `AzureWebJobsStorage__credential=managedidentity`
+  - And delete the `AzureWebJobsStorage` setting

 ## Durable functions